Ahmed1492/easy-stay/README.md

 ---

+## 🏨 Admin Features

-## 🏨 Hotel & Room Management (Admin)
+### Hotel & Room Management
 - Each admin manages **only their own hotels**
 - Create new hotels and add rooms
-- Update or remove rooms within their hotels
+- Update or remove rooms
 - Control room availability status
 - View all rooms for the hotels they own

----

-## 📦 Booking Management
+### Booking Management
-- **Users:** View personal booking history
+- Users can view their own booking history
-- **Admins:**
+- Admins can:
-  - View all bookings for their hotels only
+  - View and manage bookings for their hotels
-  - Update booking statuses for their hotels
+  - Update booking statuses
+  - Monitor room availability

   - Monitor room availability for their hotels